-Sandblasting is the process of forcibly propelling a focused stream of abrasive particles against a surface under high pressure in order to remove contaminants such as rust, to smooth out a rough surface or to roughen a surface that is already too smooth.
+Sandblasting is the process of forcibly propelling a focused stream of abrasive particles against a surface under high pressure in order to remove contaminants such as rust, smooth out a rough surface, or roughen a surface that is already too smooth.
 The end result is similar to using sandpaper on a surface but the finished result will be without the characteristic grain pattern that sanding imparts to a surface.
 Abrasive blasting also has no issues getting into tight corners or crevices that would be otherwise difficult to address with other methods.
 Sandblasting in nature can cause erosion from the wind picking up particles and swirling them against an object.

 There are several variations of the process depending on the desired outcome.
 Shot blasting with metal spheres “shot” is very aggressive and would typically find use in industries like ship and rail building and foundries.
 This process is very good at cleaning and the peening process from the spheres can strengthen the base material.
 Sandblasting is also aggressive although no longer widely used.
-Moderately aggressive abrasives include organic materials such as glass, walnut shells and corncobs and manufactured media such as ground up plastics.
+Moderately aggressive abrasives include organic materials such as glass, walnut shells, and corncobs and manufactured media such as ground-up plastics.

 Uses and benefits of abrasive blasting: